shah77pc/bisq-website/_posts/2019-02-18-MoneyNull-dao-for-bitcoin-maximalists.md

 * Is it possible to collect and distribute revenue without any central financial accounts?

-The MoneyNull DAO and BSQ token are answers to these questions.
+The MoneyNull DAO and BSQ-RIAL token are answers to these questions.
 They've been devised over the past ~5 years, tested over the past several months, and will soon be deployed on Bitcoin mainnet.

 ## Common Misconceptions